wertzui/RESTworld/README.md

 That's it.
 Now you can start your API and use a HAL browser like https://chatty42.herokuapp.com/hal-explorer/index.html#uri=https://localhost:5001 to browse your API.
 If you are using a `launchSettings.json`, I suggest to use this as your `"launchUrl"`.

+## Usage as client developer
+This project does not provide a client implementation (as of now), but here are some guidelines when developing a client:

+### Make use of HAL
+Write your client in such a way that it will always connect to the home-endpoint (`/`) first to discover all the other endpoints.
+You can cache the routes to the controller enpoints for quite some time (maybe a day or for the duration of a session), but do not hardcode them!
+There are also a couple of libraries for different programming languages out there which support HAL.
+The specification can be found at https://stateless.group/hal_specification.html.

+### Link templating
+Link templating is defined in the IETF RFC 6570 at https://datatracker.ietf.org/doc/html/rfc6570 and there are also libraries for that.
+Use it together with HAL.

+### OData queries for list endpoints
+To filter data on the List-endpoint, you can use the OData syntax.
+It is very powerfull and you can find a basic tutorial on the sytax at https://www.odata.org/getting-started/basic-tutorial/#queryData.

+### Use the /new endpoint to get sensible default data
+If you want you client to be able to create new objects, you might want to query the `/new ` endpoint and present that data to your user so he is guided a little bit.

+### Batch operations for POST and PUT
+The POST (Create) and PUT (Update) endpoints both accept either a single object or an array of objects.
+If you need to create or modify a huge number of objects, you should send them as an array as this will ensure the atomicity of such an operation and might also give you a huge performance gain as it will save a lot of roundtrips.

+### Versioning
+Always send your supported version(s) in the `Accept` header to ensure you always get a  response that you can handle and watch for the `api-deprecated-versions` header to quickly get notified if you need to change your client before it breaks.
+The format of the `Accept` header should always be `application/hal+json; v=42` (or whatever version you need and is offered by the server).